 Do Dogs Grieve?

-Have you ever wondered, do dogs grieve?
+have you ever wondered, do dogs mourn?

 Have you seen the movie Hachi?
 If not, it’s a must-see.
 Just be sure you have lots of Kleenexes available!
 If you haven’t seen it, it is based on a true story starring Richard Gere.